-It can be all too easy to buy your holiday wardrobe in a last-minute panic—I've often been that person who buys a bikini on my lunch break mere hours before my flight.
-But I've learnt that in order to really feel confident on the beach, it's best to avoid that rush and buy your holiday wardrobe as soon as the best new pieces land in-store.
+It can be all too easy to buy your holiday wardrobe in a last-minute panic (I've often been that person who buys a bikini on my lunch break mere hours before my flight).
+But I've learnt that in order to really feel confident on the beach, it's best to avoid that rush and buy your holiday wardrobe as soon as the best new pieces to land in-store.

 You might assume this is a terrible time to buy a bikini, however, with winter getaways becoming more popular and Easter holidays around the corner, this is actually a clever time to shop for beachwear.
 But "beachwear" is no longer just all about bikinis and one-pieces— Net-a-Porter notes that 60% of the beachwear sales on the site come from clothes rather than swimwear.
 To save you from a pre-flight impulse shopping spree, we turned to Lily Russo-Bah the founder of Beach Flamingo for her guide to all the key trends for 2019.